How to Apply for SSI and Determining Your Eligibility

 - What treatment you have received, and its effectiveness.

 Step 3: When the DDS reaches a decision on your case, you will receive a letter from the SSA.
-If your application is approved, the letter will show the amount of your monthly benefit and when your payments will begin.
+If your application is approved, the local office will calculate your benefit amount and release payment and will send you the letter will show the amount of your monthly benefit and when your payments will begin.
 If your application is not approved, the letter will explain why and tell you how to appeal the decision if you do not agree with it.

 Keep in mind that you may become eligible for SSI even you are not blind or disabled, as long as you meet the other criteria: age 65 or older, have few financial resources, earn less than the limit, and need financial assistance.
-For more detailed information, go to https://www.ssa.gov/disabilityssi/ssi.html
+For more detailed information, visit other Disability Advisor articles on SSI.

 Step 2: Is your physical or mental disability “severe”?
-If you are not working, or your monthly earnings average the current limit or less, the DDS then looks at your medical condition.
+If you are not working at SGA level earnings average the current limit or less, the DDS then looks at your medical condition.
 For the DDS to decide that you are disabled (whether for SSI or SSDI), your medical condition must significantly limit your ability to perform basic work activities—walking, sitting, remembering instructions, etc.—for at least the next 12 months.
 If your medical condition is not that severe, you are not considered disabled.
 However, if it is that severe, the determination process continues.

 Step 3: Is your medical condition on the SSA’s List of Impairments?
 It lists medical conditions that are considered so severe, that if you have one or more it may automatically mean you are disabled as defined by law.
 The conditions for adults are listed under these 14 categories: Musculoskeletal System • Special Senses and Speech • Respiratory System • Cardiovascular System • Digestive System • Genitourinary Impairments • Hematological Disorders • Skin Disorders • Endocrine System • Impairments that Affect Multiple Body Systems • Neurological • Mental Disorders • Malignant Neoplastic Diseases • Immune System Disorders.
 The children’s list is the same, plus: Growth Impairment.